How I Found My Soulmate, Part 5: How Ken Realized I Am The One for Him (and Your Questions for Him, Answered!)

 We just spoke a few sentences then as a functional chairperson-to-committee-member relationship, so there was really no reason to be in touch.

-When I met her again four and a-half years later, I thought she was living her passion by starting her own business.
+When I met her again 4.5 years later, I thought she was living her passion by starting her own business.
 I knew this because she passed me her name card in that brief encounter.
 Since we did not keep in touch the first time, there was really no reason to stay in touch.

 Also, I generally do not keep in touch with girls.
-I had been in relationships since university till two years ago, with little gaps between each relationship, so I never had a reason to know new girls.
+I had been in relationships since university till 2 years ago, with little gaps between each relationship, so I never had a reason to know new girls.

 It so happened that I saw her name when going through my contacts list that night that I thought to say “hi” after so long.

 Celes mentioned how events in her life predicted your advent (like you guys meeting every 4.5 years and her tarot card reading in Spain).
 Any signs in your life suggesting her arrival?
 (From: Muna)

 None that I’m aware of.
 It totally caught me by surprise.